tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 *“We needed an ‘operator’.
 Someone to tell us that the device worked like we had designed it to.
 I wouldn’t say this was an elegant solution, but we’re both getting something out of the deal, I suppose.”*

-In the nine months since the implantation, this was by far the most Hewitt ever divulged about the deeper contents of their arrangement.
+In the nine months since the implantation, this was by far the most Hewitt ever divulged about the deeper contents of our arrangement.

 As requested, he didn’t check if I was ready this time; instead, he winked and clicked another button on the remote.